-Although never as popular as Picasso, who is widely known for his Cubist paintings, Braque was nearly as influential in spreading the new art movement.
+Although never as popular as Picasso, who is widely known for his Cubist paintings, including the famously-large Guernica painting in 1937, Braque was nearly as influential in spreading the new art movement.

 Interestingly enough, Georges Braque actually got his start as an interior house painter in his family’s business.
 He then transitioned into fine art in the early 1900s.